Rookout/deployment-examples/java-dropwizard/README.md

 1. Add a Breakpoint at src/main/java/Resource.java : Line 12

-1. To hit the Hello.
+1. Trigger the Breakpoint by navigating to our HelloWorld route:

     http://localhost:8080/hello